 Unfortunately, the use of such medications rarely helps in the case of long-standing persistent AFib.
 More invasive methods, such as cardioversion and catheter ablation, may be used as well.

 During the catheter ablation, the doctor uses either heat or freezing to help destroy the faulty electrical signals.
 By doing so, he/she aims to either correct or control the abnormal heart rhythm.

 In case the long-standing persistent AFib has not been treated properly, it tends to transform into permanent AFib.
 The patients diagnosed with permanent AFib continue to live their lives with this condition.
 Together, with their doctor, they discuss whether or not they will continue their treatment.

 With permanent AFib, the main focus is to prevent stroke.

 As research suggests, this condition causes the symptoms to evolve, putting the patient’s life at risk.

 These patients are being treated with the use of anticoagulant drugs to help reduce the risk of stroke.
 Other medications, such as antiarrhythmic drugs, are commonly used as well, to help maintain the heart rhythm as normal as possible.

 Things You Should Know to Deal With AFib

-Something that is applied for each of these four different types is the lifestyle changes.
+Something that is applied to each of these four different types is lifestyle changes.
 Apart from the use of medications, doctors recommend a series of lifestyle changes to their patients.
-According to the American Heart Association (AHA), these patients are advised towards perusing a low-sodium and low-fat diet.
+According to the American Heart Association (AHA), these patients are advised to perusing a low-sodium and low-fat diet.